AyoyAB/okd-with-ansible/README.md

 [Installing a user-provisioned cluster on bare metal](https://docs.okd.io/latest/installing/installing_bare_metal/installing-bare-metal.html)

 It assumes you have the following hardware:

 1. A debian server (e.g. Raspberry PI) for infrastructure (load balancing and serving the ignition files)
-2. An intel machine that will first serve as bootstrap (can be the same as the amchine that will later serve as worker1).
+2. An intel machine that will first serve as bootstrap (can be the same as the machine that will later serve as worker1).
 3. 3 master intel machines.

 If you have more hardware, adjust the inventory file accordingly.